dbrugne/donut/README.md

 - [ ] Handle Facebook image storage/retrieving on cloudinary
 - [ ] Adjust join buttons
 - [ ] Room/user profile cards in drawer
-- [x] Fluid landing background on small resolutions (display donut background w/ opacity)
+- [ ] Fluid landing background on small resolutions (display donut background w/ opacity)
 - [ ] Add kick reason form
-- [ ] On room/user profile page, left colum is closed by default and opened by JS on background load (avoir repeated background display on load)
+- [ ] On room/user profile page, left colum is closed by default and opened by JS on background load (avoid repeated background display on load)
 - [ ] Order donuts on home page (date or activity or ...)
 - [ ] Add title in topic bubbles
 - [x] Add new socket.io-redis